MinnikantiRajesh/demo-repo/README.md

 # Creating a file

-This is the first file i created in gitub
+This is the first file i created in github...